Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 This solution combines a media server (currently Watson Media) and distributed database service to hold the curated legislative artifacts and the related metadata.

 - The user launches the web app (on either a laptop, desktop, or mobile device) and can view the range of curated legislative artifacts (1).
-The Vue app retrieves these by sending a REST request to the API server, which extracts them (3) from the SQL database.
+The React app retrieves these by sending a REST request to the API server, which extracts them (3) from the SQL database.
 - The user can post their own (video) story to support or challenge the legislated artifacts to the API server, which directs it to the Watson Media services (2).
 The API server also stores a reference to the video location in the respective legislative artifact in the SQL database (3).
 - The user can view other peoples' video stories which are retrieved by sending a REST request to the API server, which, after looking up the ID of the video in the SQL database (3), extracts them from Watson Media services (2).